r-lidar/lidR/README.md

 lidR package provides functions to read and write `.las` and `.laz` files, plot a cloud of points, compute metrics using an area-based approach, compute digital canopy models, thin lidar data, automatically extract ground inventories, process a set of tiles in multicore, classify data from shapefiles and provides other tools to manipulate liDAR data. lidR package is designed mainly for research purposes using an area-based approach.

-lidR provides an open-source and R-based implementation of the main functions from software like FUSION or lastools. lidR is flexible because it allows the user to program their own tools rather rely on a set of predefined tools.
+lidR provides an open-source and R-based implementation of several classical functions used in softwares dedicated to LiDAR data manipulation. lidR is flexible because it allows the user to program their own tools in R rather rely on a set of predefined tools.

 # Install lidR from github